Best Free Website Monitoring Tools: 7 Options Compared for 2026

 • Check interval: 5 minutes

-• Status pages: Unlimited (with custom subdomains)
+• Status pages: 3 (with custom subdomains)

 • Alert channels: Email only